BackEndByAlex/salaryscope-api/docs/docs/architecture/configuration.md

 2. Creates a Prisma client using the Postgres driver
 3. Exports one shared instance

-> Only one instance is created — this avoids opening multiple database connection pools by accident.
+> Only one instance is created.
+This avoids opening multiple database connection pools by accident.

 ---